 Can baby watercress be used?

-Mature watercress has more of a full-bodied bite.
-I prefer them for sautéeing, although baby watercress can be used.
-Because it is more delicate and tender, it will require less cook time.
+Mature watercress has a more full-bodied bite.
+I prefer it for sautéeing, although baby watercress can be used.
+Because it is more delicate and tender, it will require less cooking time.

 Just like spinach, watercress cooks down substantially.
-Two bunches (or about 12 ounces) used in this recipe looks like a lot uncooked.
+Two bunches (or about 12 ounces) used in this recipe look like a lot uncooked.
 Once cooked, it reduces to about 2 1/2 cups, which serves 4.
-If you need more, not to worry.
+If you need more, don’t worry.
 This dish could easily be multiplied.

 Since getting our vitamins and minerals is more important now than ever, watercress is optimal for getting the most out of one vegetable.
 I have been incorporating it more into my family’s diet.
 Even the picky eater in my house will eat raw watercress when it is served with his favorite Vietnamese dishes.
 Yay!!